The Real Thing (Vanessa Williams album)

-The Real Thing is the eighth studio album by American singer Vanessa Williams.
-It was released by Concord Records on June 2, 2009 in the United States.
+The Real Thing is the eighth studio album by American singer and actress Vanessa Williams.
+It was released by Concord Records on May 27, 2009.
 The album features productions by Keith Thomas, Kenneth "Babyface" Edmonds, Rob Mathes, and Rex Rideout.
 The Real Thing peaked at number 91 on the US Billboard 200.
 It also reached number one on the Top Contemporary Jazz Albums chart, number two on the Top Jazz Albums chart, and number 36 on the Top R&B/Hip-Hop Albums chart.

 Background and composition

 The Real Thing was originally intended to be a "Brazilian-type" record.
 However, when Williams contacted Babyface for the album production, it was revealed the album would have a more R&B sound.
 She considered the album a combination of different influences, such as classical, jazz, and Latin music.
 The Real Thing was also produced by Keith Thomas, Rob Mathes and Rex Rideout, and features songs written by Stevie Wonder, Bill Withers, Bebel Gilberto, Phil Galdston, and Babyface.
 When asked about the album style, Williams said: